algocompretto/gan-uncertainty/README.md

   <h2 id="objective" > 🎯 Objectives </h2>

+Multiple-Point Geostatistical (MPS) methods have been successfully applied to build numerical models with curvilinear features using several sources of information.
+Even though traditional algorithms reproduce the spatial pattern of the variogram models, they fail describing curvilinear features - which came from a conceptual model of the underlying geology provided by the expert geologist.  *However, there is hope - MPS new methods reproduces these patterns we wish to replicate.*

+In this work, we chose the SNESIM algorithm (Strebelle, 2002) for three reasons: (a) because it is a method widely used by the community; (b) its parameters are intuitive and interpretable; (c) SNESIM algorithm is freely available (Remy and Boucher, 2009).

+The training image is uncertain as the actual spatial pattern is unknown.
+This uncertainty is even more pronounced at the exploration stage when little information is available (Pyrcz and Deutsch, 2014).
+Considering the uncertainty of the input parameters improves the assessment of the space of uncertainty, Pyrcz and Deutsch (2014) recommend using a scenario-based approach to incorporate the lack of confidence of the parameters in the simulations.

-  The idea of this paper is to combine the strength of the GAN to learn spatial patterns with the benefits of the SNESIM algorithm to use many types of information for conditioning.
-The result is a hybrid workflow with two main steps.
-The first step consists of creating a dataset of training images using GAN.
-The second step resumes building geostatistical models using the training images generated previously and the conditioning data.
+The idea is to merge the generative model adeptness to learn spatial patterns with the benefits of the SNESIM algorithm to use many types of information for conditioning.
+The outcome is a hybrid workflow with two main steps: (a) creating a dataset of training images using the generative model; (b) building geostatistical models using the synthetic TI and the existing conditional data.

 <h2 id="results" > Results and discussion</h2>